-Board of Retirement City of Fresno Employees Retirement System November 22, 2023 Page 2
+Board of Retirement City of Fresno Employees Retirement System November 19, 2024 Page 2

-Effective with the June 30, 2013 valuation, any new UAAL established as a result of actuarial gains or losses or plan amendments are amortized over separate 15-year declining periods (with the exception of temporary retirement incentives which are amortized over a separate declining period of up to 5 years).
-Any new UAAL established as a result of changes in actuarial assumptions or methods at each valuation is amortized over separate 25-year declining periods.
 Any actuarial surplus (when the funded ratio is over 110%) will be amortized over a non-declining 30-year period.
-The progress being made towards meeting the funding objective through June 30, 2023 is illustrated in the Schedule of Funding Progress.
+The progress being made towards meeting the funding objective through June 30, 2024 is illustrated in the Schedule of Funding Progress.

-Notes number 1, 3 and 4 to the Basic Financial Statements and the Required Supplemental Information (RSI) included in the Financial Section were prepared by the System based on the results of the Governmental Accounting Standards Statement No. 67 (GAS 67) actuarial valuation as of June 30, 2023 prepared by Segal.
-For the Financial Section of the Annual Comprehensive Financial Report (ACFR), Segal provided the Schedule of Funding Progress, Schedule of Changes in Net Pension Liability and Schedule of Employer Contributions as shown in the RSI.
+Notes number 1, 3 and 4 to the Basic Financial Statements and the Required Supplemental Information (RSI) included in the Financial Section were prepared by the System based on the results of the Governmental Accounting Standards Statement No. 67 (GAS 67) actuarial valuation as of June 30, 2024 prepared by Segal.
+For the Financial Section of the Annual Comprehensive Financial Report (ACFR), Segal provided the Schedule of Funding Progress, Schedule of Changes in Net Pension Liability and Schedule of Employer Contributions.
+The Schedule of Employer Contributions includes both the actuarially determined contributions, and the actual contributions made for the fiscal year.
+These schedules are shown in the RSI.
 A listing of the other supporting schedules Segal prepared for inclusion in the Actuarial and Statistical Sections of the System's Annual Report is provided below.
-These schedules were prepared based on the results of the actuarial valuation as of June 30, 2023 for funding purposes.
+These schedules were prepared based on the results of the actuarial valuation as of June 30, 2024 for funding purposes.

-- Summary of Actuarial Assumptions and Methods; - 2.
+- 1. Summary of Actuarial Assumptions and Methods; - 2.
 Schedule of Funded Liabilities by Type; and - 3.
 Actuarial Analysis of Financial Experience.

 The valuation assumptions included in the Actuarial Section were adopted by the Retirement Board based on the Analysis of Actuarial Experience During the Period July 1, 2018 through June 30, 2021 and the Review of Economic Actuarial Assumptions for the June 30, 2022 Actuarial Valuation.
-It is our opinion that the assumptions used in the June 30, 2023 valuation produce results, which, in the aggregate, reflect the future experience of the Plan.
+It is our opinion that the assumptions used in the June 30, 2024 valuation produce results, which, in the aggregate, reflect the future experience of the Plan.
 Actuarial valuations are performed on an annual basis.
 An experience analysis is performed every three years.
 The next experience analysis is due to be performed as of June 30, 2024 and those assumptions will be used in the June 30, 2025 valuation.
 The Retirement System utilizes the actuarial surplus to provide contribution rate offsets and a Post Retirement Supplemental Benefit (PRSB) benefit.
 The impact of the application of the actuarial surplus on the future financial condition of the Plan has not been explicitly measured in the valuation.